bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Disablement instructions
 The accessory manufacturer SHALL provide both a text description of how to disable the accessory as well as a visual depiction (e.g. image, diagram, animation, etc.) that MUST be available when the platform is online and OPTIONALLY when offline.
 Disablement procedure or instructions CAN change with accessory firmware updates.

-### Retrieval
-A registry which maps [Product data](#product-data) to an affiliated URL supporting retrieval of disablement instructions SHALL be available for platforms to reference, as defined in {{product-data-registry}}.
-This URL must return a response which can be rendered by an HTML view.

 ## Identification
 The accessory MUST include a way to uniquely identify it - either via a serial number or other privacy-preserving solution.
 Guidelines for serial numbers only apply if the accessory supports identification via a serial number.